milvus-io/milvus/docs/developer_guides/chap01_system_overview.md

 The main components, proxy, WAL, query node, and write node can scale to multiple instances.
 These components scale separately for a better tradeoff between availability and cost.

 The WAL forms a hash ring.
 Requests (i.e. inserts and deletes) from clients will be repacked by proxy.
 Operations shared the identical hash value (the hash value of primary key) will be routed to the same hash bucket.
-In addition, some preprocessing work will be done by proxy, such as static validity checking, primary key assignment (if not given by user), timestamp assignment.
+In addition, some preprocessing work will be done by proxy, such as static validity checking, primary key assignment (if not given by the user), timestamp assignment.

 The query/write nodes are linked to the hash ring, with each node covers some portion of the buckets.
 Once the hash function and bucket coverage are settled, the chain 'proxy -> WAL -> query/write node' will act as a producer-consumer pipeline.
 Logs in each bucket is a determined operation stream.
 Via performing the operation stream in order, the query nodes keep themselves up to date.